Ross Peter Nelson

 Michael Chapman has been a loyal volunteer of the Merlin team since we opened our doors for business in the Winter of 2015.
-In addition to research and assistance with many of our community events, as well as our “Big Ideas by Little Philosopher’s” (BiLP) program, Michael donates his time & expert photography skills to Merlin CCC, helping us capture memorable moments at numerous of our organization activities.
-He also plays an integral role in the development (and implementation) of our philosophy walks and symposiums.
+In addition to research and assistance with many of our community events, as well as our “Big Ideas by Little Philosopher’s” (BiLP) program, Michael donates his time and expert photography skills to Merlin CCC, helping us capture memorable moments at numerous of our organization activities.
+He also plays an integral role in the development and implementation of our philosophy walks and symposiums.

 Philosophy is a record of the evolution of humanity, etched into our cultural DNA by the best minds across ages of the world.
 Philosophy today is our sea anchor, stabilizing our headlong rush toward a technological world cut off from nature.
 Merlin CCC, through the medium of philosophy, seeks to connect people once more to their own nature and the natural world.
 As a philosopher, I want to be a part of that noble cause. – Michael